Table of contents

 - Do you like the perks of an office, like the coffee machine, a big desk, two monitors and in-person team meetings?

 Once you have your reasons for why you want to work remotely, remember that if you get to the interview phase of interviewing for a remote job, that you remain positive and never reference any of the disadvantages to your current employer negatively.
+Use some of these remote-friendly interview questions to ask about remote work culture at the organization.

 Get your remote job application package ready for applying to remote jobs.